Jacob-J-Richards/DS_DA_Projects/Delinquency/ReadMe.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 Reject the null hypothesis that the reduced model does not have significantly different goodness of fit to the original.
-Feature 1 and 3 are necessary.
+Feature 1 is necessary.

 ``` r